 - Then write your first draft on rough paper and ask a friend to edit it for you. - Write your text neatly in the space on the opposite page.

-- 1 What is the sport or hobby about? - Who are the leaders in this field?
+- What is the sport or hobby about?

+- Who are the leaders in this field?

+- of the sport/hobby?

 5 How popular is it?